 Congress will soon begin the annual process of allocating funding levels to support government operations for Fiscal Year (FY) 2023.
 We welcome your input in identifying federal programs that are most important to our constituents in Maryland’s 8th District.

-If you would like to submit traditional programmatic and language requests for FY22, please do so using our FY22 Appropriations Form by Friday, April 2nd.
-(Note: This is an extension of the original March 26th deadline)
+If you would like to submit traditional programmatic and language requests for FY23, please do so using our FY23 Appropriations Form by Monday, April 11th.

 If you have multiple requests, please submit them separately using the form.

 In addition to traditional programmatic and language appropriations requests for FY23, the House Appropriations Committee has announced that it will again accept limited requests for Community Project Funding to direct funding to specific governmental entities, nonprofit organizations, or geographic locations.
 Only public entities, such as state and local governments, and certain 501(c)(3) nonprofits are eligible Community Project Funding recipients.
 For-profit entities are not eligible for CPF funding.
 Each Member of Congress is limited to submitting a maximum of 15 requests total for Fiscal Year 2023, and the final decision as to whether CPF requests will be fulfilled will be made by the House Appropriations Committee.
 Unfortunately, that means that many eligible and deserving projects will not receive Community Project Funding in the FY23 appropriations cycle.

 If you would like to submit a request for Community Project Funding, please download and complete our FY23 CFP Request Form here.
 Complete your form and submit it (as a word document - please no PDFs) via e-mail to MD08.Appropriations@mail.house.gov no later than Thursday, April 14th.
 You can see a list of all eligible accounts here.
 Please contact MD08.Appropriations@mail.house.gov with any questions.